Manufactured by: Themis Medicare Ltd

 What is the effect of Atelol D on the Kidneys?

-Atelol D does not damage the kidneys.
+Atelol D is not harmful for kidneys.

 What is the effect of Atelol D on the Liver?